argoproj-labs/argocd-operator/docs/reference/argocd.md

 --- | --- | ---
 Image | OpenShift - `registry.redhat.io/rh-sso-7/sso75-openshift-rhel8` <br/> Kuberentes - `quay.io/keycloak/keycloak` | The container image for keycloak.
 This overrides the `ARGOCD_KEYCLOAK_IMAGE` environment variable.
 Resources | `Requests`: CPU=500m, Mem=512Mi, `Limits`: CPU=1000m, Mem=1024Mi | The container compute resources.
-VerifyTLS | true | Whether to enforce strict TLS checking when communicating with Keycloak service.
+RootCA | "" | root CA certificate for communicating with the OIDC provider VerifyTLS | true | Whether to enforce strict TLS checking when communicating with Keycloak service.
 Version | OpenShift - `sha256:720a7e4c4926c41c1219a90daaea3b971a3d0da5a152a96fed4fb544d80f52e3` (7.5.1) <br/> Kubernetes - `sha256:64fb81886fde61dee55091e6033481fa5ccdac62ae30a4fd29b54eb5e97df6a9` (15.0.2) | The tag to use with the keycloak container image.